-The frames that we stock are clip frames, made in the UK.
+The tapestry frames that we stock are clip frames, made here in the UK.
 No sewing is needed to keep your canvas attached to the frame.
 In the photograph below you can see how the clips hold the top and bottom of the tapestry canvas in place, and the canvas can be rolled up or down if necessary by loosening the sidebars with the nuts and bolts.

 Our Elephant starter kit canvas is seen here on a 12″ clip frame, CF129.
 The internal width of the frame is 12″.
 The printed area of the Elephant canvas is only 4″ x 4″ but as there’s a lot of canvas around the design (3″ all around), a 12″ frame is a good choice.
+When you are choosing the right size of tapestry frame, you need to look at the entire width of your canvas, not just the printed area.

 Next, we have Pop Art Puppies (design approx. 7.5″ x 7.5″) on one of our smaller 18″ frames, a CF189.
 You could squeeze the Puppies onto a 12″ frame (as above with the Elephant design), but we think it feels more comfortable to stitch when there’s a bit of space at the sides of your canvas.